makyo/writing/work/sawtooth/party/a3-breeding-pair.md

 Erin was pretty, no doubt about it.
 Certainly his type, and definitely his species.
 And she was bound, and about to be more so, which that was another point in her favor --- a subby mink such as her was one of those pie-in-the-sky sort of dreams, something he had never really expected to encounter.

 Too much, too much.
 This was all so much.
-Seeing a bound and primed mink girl like that was nice, he was nearly incapacitated.
+Seeing a bound and primed mink girl like that was beyond ken, he was nearly incapacitated.

 His mind swimming, Matthew shrugged out of his shirt and stuffed it into his bag.
 It was something to think about.
 Something he’d almost certainly need to think about, with Erin being the centerpiece.